skrattaren/apf.rst/apf.rst

-  "Reversing the polarity" of the something or other as a last desperate measure has become the archetypical example of the kind of meaningless technobabble often used in the various "`Star Trek`_" television series.
+  "Reversing the polarity" of the something or other as a last desperate measure has become the archetypical example of the kind of meaningless technobabble often used in the various **Star Trek** television series.

   Similarly, Dr Who was also often seen "reversing the polarity of the neutron flow" of something with his sonic screwdriver.